Michael Moorer vs. George Foreman: The fight

 Meanwhile, in the champion’s corner, his trainer Teddy Atlas had picked up on what Foreman would later say what he had made his major strategy during the fight.
 Atlas told Moorer that Foreman was landing his best shots in close quarters, and Foreman was throwing a quick series of combinations starting with a jab, which he used to break through Moorer’s guard, and then following that up with a quick right cross.
 Atlas advised Moorer to stand back and make Foreman come to him.

-Early in the round, Foreman landed a body shot that slowed the champion down.
-From there, he began to land his jab/cross combination with more consistency.
-By the midway point of the round, Foreman was starting to gain the upper hand on Moorer and had landed several effective combinations.
-Moorer continued to stay near Foreman, which went against his trainer’s instructions and eventually led to Foreman landing a hard right flush on the champion’s jaw.
-Moorer dropped onto his back, stunned, and did not move until Cortez reached a count of seven.
-The champion tried but could not reach his feet before the count of ten, and Foreman won the bout and the championship.
+However, Moorer did not follow Atlas’ instructions and kept advancing on Foreman as the round began.
+The challenger eventually hurt Moorer with a body punch, which slowed his progress to the point where Foreman was able to start landing his combinations more frequently.
+Moorer was able to fend Foreman off for most of the round, but Foreman was eventually able to land one combination that caught Moorer flush on the jaw.

+Moorer, dazed, fell to his back as Cortez began his count.
+He lifted his head off the canvas for a second, then began moving as the count reached five.
+By the time Cortez reached eight, Moorer had rolled over onto his side and tried to push himself up, but he was still on his knees when the count reached ten.
+Foreman was declared the winner by knockout and became the champion.

 Years later, when the fight was featured as part of HBO's Legendary Nights documentary series chronicling memorable fights broadcast by the network, Foreman said that his strategy was to let Moorer fight his usual fight while waiting for him to slip up.
 He felt that if he was able to wait, Moorer would leave himself open for a combination that would allow Foreman to knock him out.
 Foreman went further saying that was how he dreamed the situation would present itself.
 Moorer dismissed Foreman's recollection of the events, instead repeatedly saying he got "lucky".

 Records

-At 45 years and 360 days, Foreman beat Jersey Joe Walcott's old record by eight years, and he had also become the first man to regain a world boxing title twenty years after losing it - and on top of that, no heavyweight champion had beaten an opponent 19 years his junior to win a title.
+At 45 years and 360 days, Foreman become the oldest world champion in heavyweight history, he beat Jersey Joe Walcott's old record by eight years, and he had also become the first man to regain a world boxing title twenty years after losing it - and on top of that, no heavyweight champion had beaten an opponent 19 years his junior to win a title.
 Boxing analysts and fans alike remarked on how Foreman had exorcised his old ghost in more ways than one - he had upset Moorer in a way similar to how Ali had stunned a younger Foreman in Zaire, using toughness, savvy and an ability to summon power at critical moments to overcome youth, speed and power.